key4hep/k4SimDelphes/doc/starterkit/k4SimDelphes/Readme.md

 - The pythia card that describes the physics process [as described above](#setup-and-prerequisites)
 - The name of the output file that will be created and that will contain the generated and simulated events in EDM4hep format

+Setting the environment variable `K4SIMDELPHES_BATCH_MODE` to anything other an empty string will reduce the verbosity of the program a bit.

 ### Other standalone executables
 k4SimDelphes provides other standalone executables that can read different inputs.
 They offer the same functionality as the ones available from Delphes:
 - `DelphesSTDHEP_EDM4HEP` - for reading STDHEP inputs